 Our twenty year old 100 kV JEOL JEM 1010 is a very useful and robust TEM for routine work at moderate resolution.
 However, it is old and it will eventually become impossible to maintain its service contract.
 Both in anticipation of this eventuality and in the expectation that the EMC will need more total imaging capability in the near future, we have worked for several years to obtain an additional low voltage TEM.
 After a number of grant submission cycles that did not yield positive results, the EMC obtained a block of money through the IU College of Arts and Sciences to "improve electron microscopy on the IU Bloomington campus."
 This was used for the purchase of a new electron microscope, several new specimen holders, an upgrade to the EDX system on the JEOL JEM 3200FS and an accessory for the 3200FS that allows us to collect brigth field and high angle annular dark field STEM images simultaneously.

-After discussions with several TEM vendors, the EMC decided to purchase a JEOL JEM 1400plus equiped with a Gatan OneView camera and an Oxford AZtek X-MaxN 65-T EDX detector.
+After discussions with several TEM vendors, the EMC decided to purchase a JEOL JEM 1400plus equipped with a Gatan OneView camera and an Oxford AZtek X-MaxN 65-T EDX detector.
 The advantage that this instrument had over other vendors is that it can be used with any of the existing specimen holders for the JEOL JEM 3200FS (and any of the new specimen holders that we purchase for the 1400plus can also be used with the 3200FS).
 In addition, the EMC receives a service contract discount based on the number of JEOL instrument we have under service, and the additional discount from having a third JEOL microscope makes it difficult to switch vendors.

 The 1400plus was installed starting in January, 2017.
 It did take a while to sort out various issues with the OneView camera and overall instrument performance, but we are happy with the decision to purchase this instrument.